Associate Music Director

 Sarah joined Central’s staff in 2006 as a section leader in the choir, served as Children’s Choir Director since 2013, and became Central’s Associate Music Director in 2015, and is a Colorado native and long-time Presbyterian.

-In concert, she has shared the stage as a guest artist in a recital with bass-baritone Keith Miller of the Metropolitan Opera, and has appeared as a soloist with the Broomfield Symphony Orchestra, Arvada Chorale, ALEA III (Boston), Maine Grand Opera, New Music Ensemble Boston, the Saengerfest Chorus (Boston), St. Mary Choir and Orchestra (Denver), and in Consent to Gravity, a landmark musical and choreographic interpretation of the ‘scores’ of artist Frederick Sommer at the J. Paul Getty Museum in Los Angeles, the Pace/MacGill Gallery in New York City, the Rhode Island School of Design, Providence Performing Arts Center in Providence, RI and the Tower Auditorium at MassArt in Boston.
+In concert, she has appeared locally as a soloist with the Arvada Chorale, Broomfield Symphony Orchestra and the Denver Gay Men’s Chorus.
+She has shared the stage as a guest artist in a recital with bass-baritone Keith Miller of the Metropolitan Opera, and has appeared as a soloist with ALEA III (Boston), Maine Grand Opera, New Music Ensemble Boston, the Saengerfest Chorus (Boston), St. Mary Choir and Orchestra (Denver), and in Consent to Gravity, a landmark musical and choreographic interpretation of the ‘scores’ of artist Frederick Sommer at the J. Paul Getty Museum in Los Angeles, the Pace/MacGill Gallery in New York City, the Rhode Island School of Design, Providence Performing Arts Center in Providence, RI and the Tower Auditorium at MassArt in Boston.
 The project was recorded in 2005.

-She is a former Kindermusik teacher, former member of the voice faculty at the University of Colorado at Denver’s College of Arts and Media, and currently serves as President of the Colorado-Wyoming Chapter of the National Association of Teachers of Singing (NATS), the largest professional association of teachers of singing in the world.
-She lives in Thornton with her husband BJ and their two cats, Wilson and Loki.
+Sarah has taught voice students at all levels, from Kindermusik to graduate students for over 15 years.
+She is a former member of the voice faculty at the University of Colorado at Denver’s College of Arts and Media, and past President of the Colorado-Wyoming Chapter of the National Association of Teachers of Singing (NATS), the largest professional association of teachers of singing in the world.
+Most recently she served as a private voice instructor at Dana V Music in Louisville, CO.

 Instant Pot Enthusiast

 Central has called a talented team of staff members to provide leadership for our community.